• Skip to primary navigation

 • Our special rub – This includes salt (which tenderizes the meat), ground black pepper, garlic powder, paprika, cayenne, and pure maple syrup.
 These combine to make a paste that you’ll rub all over the ribs.
 Bonus: Place the rubbed ribs in the fridge for 24-48 hours before slow cooking to enhance the flavor and tenderness of the meat.

-• BBQ sauce – We recommend making our simple Killer Homemade BBQ Sauce or grabbing an all-natural, tasty, store-bought sauce like Stubb’s BBQ Sauce.
+• BBQ sauce – We recommend making our simple Homemade BBQ Sauce or grabbing an all-natural, tasty, store-bought sauce like Stubb’s BBQ Sauce.

-Tips for Making Perfect Crockpot Ribs
+Tips for Making Perfect Crock Pot Ribs

 Keep just a few key tips in mind when preparing ribs in the crockpot, and you’ll end up with fall-off-the-bone tender ribs with the perfect outside texture.